-Psalm 20 - A Prayer for Victory For the leader.
-A psalm of David.
+Psalm 20 - A Prayer for Victory

-1 The LORD answer you in the day of distress, the name of the Jacob's God protect you,

-2 sending you help from the temple, out of Zion supporting you.

-3 All your meal-offerings may he remember, your burnt-offerings look on with favour.
+- 1 The LORD answer you in the day of distress, the name of the Jacob's God protect you, - 2 sending you help from the temple, out of Zion supporting you. - 3 All your meal-offerings may he remember, your burnt-offerings look on with favor.

-- 4 May he grant you your heart's desire, and bring all your plans to pass. - 5 We will shout then for joy at your victory, and rejoice in the name of our God.
-May the LORD grant your every request. - 6 Now I am sure that the LORD will help his anointed.
+4 May he grant you your heart's desire, and bring all your plans to pass.

-From his temple in heaven he will answer by his mighty triumphant right hand.

-- 7 Some in chariots are strong, some in horses; but our strength is the LORD our God. - 8 They will totter and fall, while we rise and stand firm. - 9 Give victory, LORD, to the king, and answer us when we call.
+- 5 We will shout then for joy at your victory, and rejoice in the name of our God.
+May the LORD grant your every request. - 6 Now I am sure that the LORD will help his anointed. - From his temple in heaven he will answer by his mighty triumphant right hand. - 7 Some in chariots are strong, some in horses; but our strength is the LORD our God. - 8 They will totter and fall, while we rise and stand firm. - 9 Give victory, LORD, to the king, and answer us when we call.

-Psalm 21 - A Prayer after a Victory For the leader.
-A psalm of David.
+Psalm 21 - A Prayer after a Victory

-1 The king rejoices, LORD, in your might, how he exults because of your help!
+- 1The king rejoices, LORD, in your might, how he exults because of your help! - 2 You have granted to him his heart's desire, you have not withheld his lips' request.

-2 You have granted to him his heart's desire, you have not withheld his lips' request.
+3 You came to meet him with rich blessings, you set on his head a golden crown.

-- 3 You came to meet him with rich blessings, you set on his head a golden crown. - 4 He asked you for life, you gave it many long days, forever and ever. - 5 Great is his glory because of your help, honour and majesty you lay upon him. - 6 For you make him most blessed forever, you make him glad with the joy of your presence.
+- 4He asked you for life, you gave it many long days, forever and ever. - 5 Great is his glory because of your help, honor and majesty you lay upon him. - 6 For you make him most blessed forever, you make him glad with the joy of your presence.

-7 For the king puts always his trust in the LORD; the Most High, in his love, will preserve him unshaken.

-8 Your hand will reach all your foes, your right hand, all who hate you.

-9 You will make them like a furnace of fire, when you appear, LORD.
+- 7 For the king puts always his trust in the LORD; the Most High, in his love, will preserve him unshaken. - 8 Your hand will reach all your foes, your right hand, all who hate you. - 9 You will make them like a furnace of fire, when you appear, LORD.